mybeliefs/mybeliefs.github.io/docs/New Testament/General Letters/1 peter.md

   - committed no sin `22`
   - continued entrusting himself to him who judges justly `23`
   - He himself bore our sins in his body on the tree, so that we might die to sins and live for righteousness `24`
-  - We were straying like sheepy `25`
+  - We were straying like sheep `25`

 ### Ch 3